How to find personal identity information like marriages, probates, coroners' inquests, and other records to help trace your family history.

 1974-1977 [AAAR W3605/1-13] R50

-Only the 1976 files (boxes 12-13) are searchable on Archway, though the other boxes are listed.
+Only the 1976 files (boxes 12-13) are searchable on Collections search, though the other boxes are listed.

 Many drownings were not investigated by a coroner, particularly where no body was found, or the body was found and the circumstances of death were clear.